ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

     thanks to the Ubuntu MATE [crowd funding](/sponsors/) which has funded the updating of the Ubuntu MATE themes and some upstream GTK3+ porting.
+  * Updated to **MATE Dock Applet 0.74**
+    * Which didn't make the iso image, but is immediately available as an update.
   * Updated many MATE packages for **improved GTK 3.20 support**
     * `caja` 1.14.2
     * `mate-settings-daemon` 1.14.1